 All content should provide value to your visitors.
 It should also be well written, and keywords should be scattered as and when you can include them, meaning they’re as naturally placed as possible.
 Many of the websites that are hit by Google updates have poor quality content that’s been filtered out.
 When you produce and publish content, whether you realize it or not, you’re customizing it according to Google’s current algorithms.
 That means, whenever there’s an update, you lose your advantage.

 The general rule of thumb is to focus on user experience.
 If you focus on your readers and user intent from the beginning, then you stand a better chance against those pesky algorithm changes.
 Producing and publishing high-quality content could never be neglected by Google, and it should help your site hold its own in the long run.

 Don’t Rely on Google

 The best way to Google-proof your online business?
 Don’t depend on it.
-There are many ways you can generate quality traffic to your website without relying on Google.
+There are many ways you can generate quality traffic to your website without relying on Google & one of them is the Social media marketing.
 App developers have worked hard to integrate social media channels into people’s everyday lives.
 So, when you’ve got a noticeable presence on platforms like Facebook, Twitter, Instagram and YouTube, there’s a better chance of reaching new customers.
 Many businesses have bypassed trying to rank in Google altogether, instead choosing to focus their efforts on building a strong social media precise.

 Author Bio: Zack Halliwell is a writer in the business and marketing niche, giving advice on anything from the perfect branding to the latest tech releases.
 When not writing he can be found on long walks in the mountains with his faithful dog, Batman.
 Follow him @ZackHalliwell on Twitter.